Universal Algebraic Methods for Constraint Satisfaction Problems: Problem Instance Reductions

 This approach is effective as long as we can find a quotient instance $\sI/\theta$ for which there is a polynomial bound on the number of quotient solutions.
 Although this is not always possible (consider instances involving only simple algebras!), there are situations in which an appropriate choice of congruences makes it easy to check that every instance has quotient instance with a very small number of solutions.
 We present an example.

-\begin{example} Let $\bA = \<\{0,1,2,3\}, \cdot \>$, be an algebra with a single binary operation, `$\cdot $', given by the table on the left in Figure~\ref{tab:final-4}.
+\begin{exa} Let $\bA = \<\{0,1,2,3\}, \cdot \>$, be an algebra with a single binary operation given by the table on the left in Figure~\ref{tab:final-4}.

 The proper nonempty subuniverses are $\{0,1\}$, $\{1,2,3\}$, and the singletons.
 The algebra \bA\ has a single proper nontrivial congruence relation, $\Theta$, with partition $|01|2|3|$.
 The quotient algebra $\bA/\Theta$ is a 3-element Steiner quasigroup, which happens to be abelian.
-We denote the latter by \Sq3 and give its binary operation in the middle table in Figure~\ref{tab:final-4}.
-Note that the subalgebra $\{1,2,3\}$ of $\bA$ is also isomorphic to $\Sq3$.
+Denote the latter by \Sq 3 and note the middle table in Figure~\ref{tab:final-4} describing its binary operation.
+Observe that the subalgebra $\{1,2,3\}$ of $\bA$ is also isomorphic to $\Sq 3$.

 As Theorem~\ref{thm:type2cp} predicts, the algebra $\bA/\Theta$ has a \malcev term $q(x,y,z)=y\cdot(x\cdot z)$.
 Let $s(x,y) = q(x,y,y) = y\cdot(x\cdot y)$.
 Then $\bA/\Theta\vDash s(x,y)\approx x$.
 By iterating the term $s$ on its second variable, we arrive at a term $t(x,y)$ such that, in~\bA, $t(x,t(x,y)) = t(x,y)$.
 In fact, $t(x,y)=x\cdot(y\cdot(x\cdot y))$.
 To summarize